Prometheus-X-association/data-value-chain-tracker/README.markdown

 Key functionalities:
 1. Track the history of direct and indirect data usage
 2. Provides digital incentives (in term of points, badges or label) for data usage
-3. Distribution of points or digital incentive based on the contribution to data usage
+3. Distribution of points or digital incentives based on the contribution to data usage
 4. Provide an overview of data usage within the ecosystem

 DVCT also potentially enables proving/verifying such properties about the shared data that are related to additional, sensitive (eg due to GDPR) data, without disclosing them (possibly using zero-knowledge proofs).